Okaloosa Island Guide: Top Things to Do and What to Pack

 Okaloosa Island sits south of Fort Walton Beach in the Florida panhandle.
-The area measures only 875 acres, however visitors will find plenty to do.
+The area measures only 875 acres, however visitors have plenty to do.
 Plus, there are beaches.
-And some even claim they are best beaches in Okaloosa County.
+Some even claim they are best beaches in Okaloosa County.
 If looking for a new destination or it’s been awhile, here’s a quick Okaloosa Island guide.

 Due to the size, it’s easy to access white-sand beaches in Okaloosa Island.
 The area offers seven access points, however Jerry Melvin Beachwalk ranks among the most remote.
 Visitors will find this path between Pelican Isle and The Nautilus.